Cheapest States to Live In 2021 – Top 5 States Where Your Dollar Will Go Further

 But on a plus side if you do work remotely it can be a cheap state to live and enjoy all its natural beauty.

 - Annual Household Income Before Tax: $61,410

 - Annual Housing: $9,531

 - Annual Child Care: $9,726

-Here is MIT’s full list of the most affordable states to live in for 2020, based on household income from homesnacks.com.
+Here is MIT’s full list of the lowest cost and most affordable states in the us to live in for 2020, based on household income from HomeSnacks.